saimoncse19/rates-api/README.md

     ```
 4. Run the following command to start the services: (Supply `-d` flag to run in detached mode)
     ```shell
-    docker-compose --env-file=./.env.dev up
+    docker-compose --env-file=./.env.dev up --build
     ```
+    > Note: If you get `Port already in use` error for postgres then please stop your local postgres with `sudo service postgresql stop`
 5. If everything works as expected, you should be able to open `http://0.0.0.0:8000` which will greet you with the following:
     ![](https://i.imgur.com/ImLLQ3V.png)

-> Note: If you get `Port already in use` error for postgres then please stop your local postgres with `sudo service postgresql stop`

 ## The Rates API endpoint